Three Little Sew and Sews: Plot

 The Stooges are sailors stationed at a naval base, where they are gainfully employed within a tailor shop.
-The inciting incident arises when Curly, driven by impulsive folly, pilfers the uniform of Admiral Taylor, harboring intentions of leveraging its authority to engage in romantic dalliances.
-This act of subterfuge sets the stage for a series of misadventures that propel the trio into a labyrinthine plot involving espionage.
+They are entrusted with cleaning and pressing Admiral Taylor's uniform, which Curly pilfers with the intention of leveraging its authority to impress women.
+This act of subterfuge sets the stage for a series of misadventures that propel the trio into a plot involving espionage.

-Under the guise of the counterfeit Admiral and his purported aides, Moe and Larry, the Stooges unwittingly become ensnared in the machinations of nefarious agents, Count Alfred Gehrol and Miss Olga Arvin, who serve as operatives of an antagonistic regime.
-Deceived by their adversaries, the trio is coerced into perpetrating a scheme involving the theft and hijacking of a submarine, thus unwittingly becoming pawns in a larger geopolitical game.
+Under the guise of the counterfeit Admiral and his purported aides, Moe and Larry, the Stooges unwittingly become ensnared in the machinations of nefarious agents, Count Alfred Gehrol and Miss Olga Arvin, who are operatives of an antagonistic regime.
+Deceived by their adversaries, the trio is coerced into perpetrating a scheme involving the theft and hijacking of a submarine.

-Despite their unwitting complicity, the Stooges eventually succeed in apprehending the spies, thereby thwarting their malevolent designs.
-However, their triumph is short-lived as a twist of fate intervenes during a reenactment of the capture for the genuine Admiral Taylor.
-In a calamitous turn of events, Curly inadvertently triggers an explosion due to a moment of hapless clumsiness.
-As a result, the Stooges are depicted as celestial beings ascending to Heaven.
-However, they find themselves pursued by the irate Admiral, who also assumes a celestial form.
+The Stooges eventually realize that Gehrol and Arvin are spies and succeed in apprehending them, thereby thwarting their malevolent designs.
+However, their triumph is short-lived, as Curly accidentally detonates a bomb during a reenactment of the capture for the genuine Admiral Taylor, with the result that he Stooges are transformed into celestial beings ascending to Heaven.
+Pursuing them is the irate Admiral, also in celestial form.